HomeSTM32STM32 ADC SeriesSTM32 ADC Part 3 – Multiple Channels with DMA Normal Mode

 Inside the main function, we will start the ADC in the DMA mode.
 The parameter ADC_VAL is the array where we want to store the converted data, and 4 is the number of conversions we want the DMA to transfer.

-Once the DMA finishes the transfer of the converted data from all the channels, an interrupt will trigger and the Conversion complete callback will be called.
+Once the DMA finishes transferring the converted data from all channels, it triggers an interrupt, which calls the Conversion Complete callback.

 void HAL_ADC_ConvCpltCallback(ADC_HandleTypeDef *hadc)